QuBenhao/LeetCode/problems/problems_865/problem.md

-# 865. Smallest Subtree with all the Deepest Nodes
+# 865. Smallest Subtree with all the Deepest Nodes [Rating: 1534.33]

 Given the `root` of a binary tree, the depth of each node is **the shortest distance to the root**.